kedgecomb/graylog_effort/README.md

 Make sure to note the ports used for each of the inputs and use them respectively when setting up the collectors, pipelines, or appenders.

-Extractors are necessary on the GELF inputs, but the same set of can be used on both UDP and TCP inputs listening to applications using similar logging systems/formats.
+Extractors are necessary on the GELF inputs, but the same set of extractors can be used on both UDP and TCP inputs listening to applications using similar logging systems/formats.

 ##### Extractors